 Babies enjoy the security and feeling of being swaddled.
 It’s a successful way of calming an infant that’s been practiced for thousands of years.
 You might be surprised that for most people, the feeling and desire to cuddle or be hugged never goes away.
 Of course, you might not always have a hug or cuddle from another person handy when you need it most.
 The comfort and soothing nature of a weighted blanket can deliver that experience and may even help you calm down from a stressful event.

 Sleep doesn’t always come easy.
 If you deal with anxiety or sensory issues, it’s important to discuss your medical treatment with a doctor.
 In tandem with your doctor’s advice, a weighted blanket from Layla Sleep may offer respite from chronic sleeplessness.
-Offered in twin, queen, and king sizes, the Layla Weighted Blanket is the perfect addition to any bedroom.
+Offered in 15lbs, 20lbs, and 25lbs, the Layla Weighted Blanket is the perfect addition to any bedroom.
 Shrug off the stress of the day and enjoy the comforting weight of a blanket designed to help you relax and fall into a deep sleep.
-Don’t you feel more relaxed, already?
+Don’t you feel more relaxed already?

 If you found our guide on weighted blankets and restless legs helpful, don’t forget to check out our other resources, such as how to wash a weighted blanket, weighted blankets and muscle recovery, and weighted blankets for couples.
 Layla Sleep is your go-to source for all things sleep-related.